Our body’s master antioxidant and best kept secret is a protein with antioxidant functions called glutathione.

 Glutathione has many incredible benefits for health due to its ability to fight oxidative stress.
 Here are a few of the most important glutathione benefits:

 It is known that as we age, there is a precipitous drop in GSH levels.
 Lower glutathione levels are implicated in many diseases associated with aging, including cataracts, Alzheimer’s disease, Parkinson’s, arteriosclerosis and others.
 Having enough GSH in the body, by eating foods that help boost levels, may help slow the aging process.

 Supports liver health

 A deficiency in antioxidants, such as GSH, can cause cellular death in the liver leading to conditions like fatty liver disease.
-Glutathione supplements have shown to support healthy liver function.
+Glutathione-boosting foods and supplements have shown to support healthy liver function.